-BLET applicants must be a U.S. citizen and at least 20 years old.
+BLET applicants must be U.S. citizens and at least 20 years old.
 Additionally, a high school diploma, GED, or Adult High School diploma is required for admission into the program.
+High school diplomas earned through correspondence enrollment are not recognized toward the educational requirements.
 Applicants must submit a completed Medical History Statement (Forms F-1 and F-2) which includes results of a physical examination conducted by a licensed physician to the Criminal Justice Department prior to registration.
 Medical history forms are available from the Admissions Office.
 In addition, BLET applicants must have a criminal history report for all locations in which they have resided since the age of 18.
 The report(s) must be approved by the BLET School Director prior to enrolling in the program.
 Applicants are required to take a reading skills assessment inventory and must possess a valid driver's license.